JamesBaak/ASLR/MLBox/README.md

 ## Machine Learning Raspberry Pi

+### Description:
+The machine learning Pi is the component in the ASLR system that samples the buffer between the Arduino and the Pi buffer thread, and predicts the current user's gesture.
+The prediction is formed by passing the standardized 196 sized float buffer into a simple neural networks using the One-Vs-Rest multiclass classification strategy and hyperparameters discussed in the SensIR paper.

+SensIR paper:
+Jess McIntosh et al., “SensIR: Detecting Hand Gestures with a Wearable Bracelet using Infrared Transmission and Reflection”, UIST 2017, Quebec City, Canada, Oct.
+2017

 ### Starting the program:
 1. Connect the Arduino and ensure that it is running the program to output Infrared receiver values over serial using the communication protocol described in the design and final report document.